gtalarico/foldify/README.md

 ##### To Do
-* Better Docs for commands.
+* Better Docs for commands
+* Tree stats when printing tree
+* Add Deepdiff integration
+* More Tests
+* Add Tkinter GUI

+##### Done
 * Recompile Windows binary.
-* Add more stats when printing tree.
-* Rebuild Tests
-* Add Tkinter GUI

-### Done
-* Add Licence ?
+* Add Licence
-* consolidate interactive and foldfity; make interactive mode an option.
+* Consolidate interactive and foldfity; make interactive mode an option.
+* Custom labels
 * Create create distribution for Windows
-* Add real argparse CLI interface
+* Add argparse CLI interface
-* add options to include or not files
+* Add options to include or not files